Mr-Sunglasses/kiet-project-bank/README.md

 This project is exculsively created for the students of KIET Group of Institutions.
+Students can upload their projects and contribute on existing project in this project bank.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).